na-na-hi/renget/archive/smgenskins.md

 			 - Warmaker
 			 - Frost Bite
 			 - Bone Shaker
-			 - King Black Dragon *(Cones are clearly defined, the fact the middle one Slows is not, as all three cones have an identical Flame-spew)*
+			 - King Black Dragon *(Cones are clearly defined, the fact the middle one is different is not, since all three cones have an identical Flame-spew)*
        - Feint Difference (Descending)
 			 - Dino-Mighty
 			 - Default / Recolours